Niaosong District

 Niaosong District (鳥松區 (Niǎosōng Qū, Niao^{3}-sung^{1} Ch'ü^{1})) is a rural district of Kaohsiung City, Taiwan.

 History

 After the handover of Taiwan from Japan to the Republic of China in 1945, Niaosong was organized as a rural township of Kaohsiung County.
 On 25 December 2010, Kaohsiung County was merged with Kaohsiung City and Niaosong was upgraded to a district of the city.

 Geography

-It has 44,238 inhabitants in 2023 Jamnuary.
+It has 44,469 inhabitants in October 2023.

 Administrative divisions

 The district consists of Diaosong, Mengli, Dahua, Dipu, Renmei, Dazhu and Huamei Village.